balajrmz/TDNA-DNE-portfolio/README.md

 # 🛡️ Target Digital Network Analysis & Digital Network Exploitation Portfolio
 **By Jan Zabala — TDNA | DNE | AI-Assisted Target Analytics | Identity & Network Attack Paths**

+---

+## ⭐ Flagship Project: ShadowHound

+**ShadowHound** is an identity attack-path analysis engine for **Active Directory**, designed to support **Target Digital Network Analysis (TDNA)** and **Digital Network Exploitation (DNE)** missions.

+It treats identity infrastructure as a **target surface**, enabling analysts to reason about privilege escalation paths, lateral movement, and exploitation feasibility using graph analysis and ML-assisted risk scoring.

+📂 **Start here:** `ai-driven-security-projects/shadowhound/`
+➡️ This is the best single project to review for understanding my approach to adversary-centric network analysis.

+---

 Welcome to my **Target Digital Network Analysis (TDNA)** and **Digital Network Exploitation (DNE)** portfolio.

 This repository showcases work focused on analyzing digital networks as **adversary targets** — identifying access vectors, attack paths, and exploitation opportunities across **identity, applications, and infrastructure**.